robert-westenberger/knowledgebase/deep-learning.md

 ## Using fastai ImageClassifierCleaner
 ImageClassifierCleaner is a GUI for data cleaning.
 It allows you to choose a category anad the training versus validation set and view the highest-loss images in order, along with menus to allow images to be selected for removal or relabeling.

+# Turning Your Model into an Online Application
+## Using the model for inference
+Recall that a model consists of two parts: the architecture and the trained parameters (weights).
+The easiest way to save the model is to save both of these, because that way when you load a model you can be sure you have matching architecture and params.